Papal meeting aims to strengthen relationships with Indigenous people of Canada | CBC News

 That's because Pope John II visited his traditional land of Łı́ı́dlı̨ Kų́ e in 1987.

-But the one thing the Holy Father did not offer at that time, was an apology for the Church's role it had in the abuse and neglect of 150,000 children at Indian residential schools.
-The loss of culture, language, traditions and the chance to grow up with a family.
+But the one thing the Holy Father did not offer at that time, was an apology for the church's role in residential schools.

-As a child, Regional Chief Antoine was sent to Lapointe Hall, one of two residential schools established in Łı́ı́dlı̨ Kų́e.
+As a child, Antoine was sent to Lapointe Hall, one of two residential schools established in Łı́ı́dlı̨ Kų́e.

 "It uprooted our family," he said.

-"I wasn't allowed to get close to my sister even though we're only about six feet away and I have relatives that are living in the other residential school, we're not supposed to get together."
+"I wasn't allowed to get close to my sister even though we were only about six feet away and I have relatives that are living in the other residential school, we're not supposed to get together."

 Regional Chief Antoine says his people were overjoyed and welcomed the Holy Father, still being deeply connected to religion despite the residential school system.